quantifiedcode/python-anti-patterns/docs/correctness/no_value_passed_for_parameter_in_function_call.rst

 Summary
 -------

-One of the positional arguments required in a function call is empty.
+One of the required positional arguments required in a function is empty.
 Provide a value for the argument or else Python will raise a ``TypeError`` at runtime and the program will not execute.

 Description
 -----------

 When a positional argument is defined in a function definition, Python assumes that that data is required in order to successfully use the function.
-When a module calls a function and leaves one of these arguments empty, Python assumes that the function does not have all of the required data that it needs and therefore raises a ``TypeError`` and does not execute the program.
+When a module calls a function and leaves one of these arguments empty, Python assumes that the function does not have all of the required data that it needs and therefore raises a ``TypeError`` and halts program execution.

 One way to suppress the error is to fix each function call to match the number of required arguments.
-Another way to fix the error is to specify default values for arguments that may not be supplied.
+Another way to fix the error is to specify default values for optional arguments.

 Examples
 ----------